cozygene/feather/README.md

 # Fast permutation testing for heritability and set-tests

-FEATHER (Fast pErmutAtion Testing of HERitability) is a fast method for permutation-based testing of marker sets and of heritability.
+FEATHER (Fast pErmutAtion Testing of HERitability) is a method for fast permutation-based testing of marker sets and of heritability.
 FEATHER is free of parametric and asymptotic assumptions, and is thus guaranteed to properly control for false positive results.
 Since standard permutation testing is computationally prohibitive, FEATHER combines several novel techniques to obtain speedups of up to eight orders of magnitude.

-We currently offer a general Python implementation, and a more limited C++ implementation.
+We currently offer a general Python implementation, and a more limited, but quite faster, C++ implementation.

 Comments, questions, requests etc. are welcome at regevs@gmail.com.